drreynolds/smuhpc-workshop/source/session_7.rst

    $ ./advection.exe

-You should see a set of output, ending with the lines:
+You should see a set of output, ending with lines similar to:

 .. code-block:: text